 Johnson College Spring 2021 Semester President’s List

-On May 17, 2021, Dr. Katie Leonard, President & CEO of Johnson College, announced the President’s List of students who have completed the 2021 Spring Semester with a grade point average of 3.90 or higher.
+On May 17, 2021, Dr. Katie Pittelli, President & CEO of Johnson College, announced the President’s List of students who have completed the 2021 Spring Semester with a grade point average of 3.90 or higher.

 Evan Wilcox, Architectural Drafting & Design Technology, Milanville, PA